sparkfabrik/sparkfabrik.github.com/src/content/post/php-rest-showdown-part-1.md

 > `Accept: application/rdf+json`

 Try to pollute this in a fake extension, a parameter or (may God forgive) as part of the request body.
 The mere effort is simply nonsense!

+**7 apr 2017 - EDIT**: I've been pointed out on [rob_schluter](https://www.reddit.com/user/rob_schluter) on [this reddit thread](https://www.reddit.com/r/PHP/comments/61ypvo/php_rest_tools_showdown_series_part_1_really/) that I didn't stress enough that (by [RFC 1341](https://tools.ietf.org/html/rfc1341) the `Content-Type` and `Accept` headers should be populated with a valid [MIME Type](http://www.freeformatter.com/mime-types-list.html#mime-types-list).
+If I didn't miss the point in Rob's comment the main concern here is that content-negotiation is not a nice-to-have feature when it comes to server **declaring** the resource format: providing a `Content-type` header should **always** be done to ensure the client knows how to manage the payload.
+Remember you can also proxy an image or other form of binary data.
+To add another bit, I never asked myself if a REST client library I used did content-type sniffing... if your does, avoid relying on it and always provide your payload's mime-type!

 | Right | Wrong |
 |---|---|